akbarahmed/dynomite/README.md

 + **dyn_seeds**: A list of seed nodes in the format: address:port:rack:dc:tokens (node that vnode is not supported yet)
 + **listen**: The listening address and port (name:port or ip:port) for this server pool.
 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **preconnect**: A boolean value that controls if dynomite should preconnect to all the servers in this pool on process start.
-Defaults to false.
+Defaults to true.
 + **data_store**: An integer value that controls if a server pool speaks redis (0) or memcached (1) or other protocol.
 Defaults to redis (0).
 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.